SilvanTeufel/TopDownRTSTemplate_ReadMe/README.md

 ## Import Keyboard Settings

-__You can download DefaultInput.ini and InputBackupTopDownRTSCamLib.ini from here from github by clicking on top left Code->Download Zip__
+__You can download DefaultInput.ini and InputBackupTopDownTemplate.ini from here from github by clicking on top left Code->Download Zip__

 Open Unreal Editor.
 Go to Edit -> Project Settings -> Input (on left navigation) -> Import.
-Choose InputBackupTopDownRTSCamLib.ini from:
+Choose InputBackupTopDownTemplate.ini from:
 C:\Program Files\Epic Games\UE_5.0\Engine\Plugins\TopDownRTSCamLib\TopDownRTSTemplate\Document\Inputs

 __or download from github__